Bhavna-Gawhade/Purview_01/docs/procedures/Scanning SAP HANA.md

 Ensure the following prerequisites are met before registering and scanning SAP HANA in Purview:

 - Access to the SAP HANA instance.
+- Make sure that VM/IR is configured and Running.
 - Purview account with the necessary permissions for SAP HANA registration.

 <p align="right">(<a href="#SAP HANA-top">Back to Top</a>)</p>